Skip to main content

 Respiratory syncytial virus (RSV) infection

-Respiratory syncytial virus infection (RSV) is a common childhood infection.
+Respiratory syncytial virus infection (RSV) is a common childhood infection that anyone can get.
 It can cause a runny nose, coughing, and wheezing.
 Most people get over RSV with home care.

 In some people, especially young children, RSV may lead to pneumonia or another breathing problem called bronchiolitis.
 When this happens, oxygen and hospital care may be needed.